Pitching Outside Off LBW Rule Explained: When Is It Out or Not Out?

 Pitching Outside Off LBW Rule: When & Why Pitching Outside Off Is Out?

-A batter can be adjudged out through the pitching outside off LBW rule in several different ways.
-If the ball is pitching outside off and then goes on to make contact with the batter’s pad, then two primary aspects are looked at.
+A batter can be adjudged out under the pitching outside off LBW rule in several different ways.
+If the cricket ball is pitching outside off and then goes on to make contact with the batter’s pad, then two primary aspects are looked at.
 Firstly, we start with the impact.
 If the point of impact with the pads is adjacent to the stumps, then the batter can qualify as an ideal LBW candidate.
 Even if the point of impact remains outside the line of the stumps, the batter can still be dismissed LBW if he/she fails to play a shot.

 A typical example to consider would be a batter intentionally trying to deflect an in-dipping delivery away from a pacer or a spinner in an effort to block the cricket ball from crashing into the stumps.
 In such a scenario, the batter can be given out if the necessary criteria of the pitching outside off rule are ticked.